covryzne/tbc-detection-skripsi/backend/README.md

 It is supposed that you open this repo in github codespace or gitpod.

 ```
-    # create a .env file from .env.example
-    $ cp .env.example .env

-    # step 1 : start docker
-    docker-compose up -d # ( "-d" in detached mode, remove "-d" for non detached mode)

-    # check ip of database container
-    $ docker inspect postgres_voyage_imaging # "IPAddress": "172.20.0.3", find something like this

-    #open env.py under alembic
-    # and change the ip under DATABAL to current  , leave it if the ip is same

     # migrate to db
     # alembic revision --autogenerate -m "initial database schema migraion" -> makes migrations files
     $ alembic upgrade head